🔍 공개 퀴즈 검색

 Short circuit occurs when:

-1. Very low resistance path bypasses load ✓
+1. Low resistance path bypasses load ✓

 2. Voltage is too high